-Hi, I am Nathana Clay.
+Hi, I am Nathana Clay from Columbia, Missouri.
 Here are 10 fun facts about me:

 Our house is loud.
 All three of our kids have big voices and personalities.
 As a more quiet introvert, this can be tiring.
 But I love our chaos.
 And our kids are amazing, full of life and creativity.
 Being a mom is the hardest and best thing I have ever done.
 I am constantly amazed at how much my kids love each other.
 As an only child, I always wanted siblings, so it makes me happy to see them become best friends.